slawtul/hamster/README.md

 ## Development

-Before building an app on you local machine, make sure you have installed below libs:
+Before building an app on your local machine, make sure you have installed below libs:

 __Elementary >= 5__
 ```bash